orbitjs/orbit/website/blog/2021-07-16-welcome-to-the-new-orbitjs.md

 I'm especially excited to announce that we are finally publishing API reference docs, generated with [TypeDoc](https://typedoc.org/), alongside the Orbit guides.
-The first API docs available are for the upcoming v0.17, which can be accessed directly [here](/docs/api/index.md) or by choosing `Next` from the documentation version selector in the upper right.
+The first API docs available are for the upcoming v0.17, which can be accessed directly [here](/docs/api/) or by choosing from the documentation version selector in the upper right.

 While the current API docs are much better than nothing, the prose and examples are pretty thin for most packages.
 Please be patient as we work to fill out